Princess Lātūfuipeka Tukuʻaho: Occupation

 The princess worked as administrator at the Tonfön/TV Group of companies (Shoreline Group) from 2004 to 2008.
 She has held the post of High Commissioner of Tonga to Australia since 22 August 2012.

 As of 25 July 2019 she is the Non-Resident Ambassador Extraordinary and Plenipotentiary to the Republic of the Philippines.

 Duties

-On 5 of July 2015, she hosted a luncheon in honour for the coronation of her parents at Matakieua Villa which was attended by the Tongan Royal Family, Tongan nobility, members of the Tongan Government, foreign heads of royal houses, foreign royalty and foreign diplomats.
+On 5 July 2015, she hosted a luncheon in honour for the coronation of her parents at Matakieua Villa which was attended by the Tongan Royal Family, Tongan nobility, members of the Tongan Government, foreign heads of royal houses, foreign royalty and foreign diplomats.